Argannor/poe-minimizer/README.md

 On my machine this tool uses <1MB of RAM and has non measurable CPU usage.
 So it should not impact your FPS.

-Following diagram describes the algorithm:
+Following diagram roughly describes the algorithm:

 ![activity diagram](https://github.com/Argannor/poe-minimizer/raw/master/activity.diagram.png)

+The wait time depends whether or not a PoE window could be found:
+- 500ms
 ## Compilation

 - Only tested under Windows 10 64bit